The experience and research right around the world is showing how mediation is a much less damaging process in managing disputes …Why?

 Crucially because its the parties to the dispute who find their own solutions rather than a judge or arbitrator deciding for them.

-What should you look for in a course to become a Certified Mediator?
+What should you look for in a programme to become a Certified Mediator?

 Obviously having a good venue, being well looked after with a hot lunch etc and crucially the managing of a good learning dynamic with your fellow participants is going to be key.

-Those who successfully complete this course will be qualified to apply to the Mediators Institute of Ireland and/or to the International Mediation Institute to become a recognised as a qualified mediator.
+Those who successfully complete this programme will be qualified to apply to the Mediators Institute of Ireland and/or to the International Mediation Institute to become a recognised as a qualified mediator.

 Suitable for people who wish to become qualified mediators

 Background to the need, history and use of mediation